SuperCh-SE-NCSU/ProjectScraping/README.md

 1.Methods to develop scraping models

 At first, we are planning to use two methods in web crawler.
-The first method is to use python regular regression(Python "re" module provides regular expression support).
+The first method is to use python regular expression(Python "re" module provides regular expression support).
 The second method is employing scrapy web framework.
 Then we find another parsing library [beautiful soup](http://www.crummy.com/software/).
 So we realize craigslist web crawler using those three tools.
 We also compare the time performance of those three tools.

 2.Web